JiaoXianjun/multi-rtl-sdr-calibration/README.md

 Usage
 =======================
-	./rtl-sdr-relay -f 409987500 -g 30 -d 0 1 -p 6666 6667 -b 65536 -l 16384
+	./rtl-sdr-relay -f 409987500 1090000000 -g 30 50 -s 2000000 1000000 -d 0 1 -p 6666 6667 -b 65536 131072 -l 16384 32768
-	-f: frequency in Hz.
+	-f: multi-frequencies for multi-dongles[Hz].
 If not specified, 1090000000 will be set as default.
-	-g: gain value.
-If not specified, maximum gain will be set as default.
+	-g: multi-gains for multi-dongles[dB].
+If not specified, automatic gain will be set as default.
+	-s: multi-sample-rates for multi-dongles[Hz].
+If not specified, 2048000 will be set as default.
 	-d: device IDs.
 If not specified, all detected dongles will be involved.
 	-p: UDP ports.
 If not specified, ports will be used begining with 6666, for example, 6666, 6667, 6668....
 The number of ports must be equal to the number of dongles or the number of dongles counted from -d option.
-	-b: buffer length for reading IQ from dongle.
+	-b: multi-buffer-lengths for reading IQ from multi-dongles.
 If not specified, default value is 262144.
-	-l: length of UDP packet.
+	-l: multi-length-of-UDP-packets for multi-dongles.
 If not specified, default value is 32768.
+	NOTE: If only one value is given for specific parameter, the value will be used for multiple dongles.
+	Otherwise, all parameters should have the same number of values.

 	./rtl-sdr-relay
 	display help/usage